RagnarGrootKoerkamp/BAPCtools/doc/commands.md

 - Clean up generated testcases when done, similar to `bt generate --clean-generated` when `--cleanup-generated` is passed.

 This supports the `--cp` and `--no-timelimit` flags which are described under the `pdf` subcommand and the `--skip-testcase-sanity-checks` flag from `validate`.

+## `solve_stats`

+Generates solve statistics that can be used in the solution presentation.
+This command uses Matplotlib to generate one PDF for every problem (shown in the top-right of the slide), one PDF for the language statistics (optionally included in `solution_footer.tex`), and one TeX file that provides the data for the `\solvestats` command.

+This command uses the `/teams?public=1` API endpoint of DOMjudge, so all teams on the public scoreboard are included (including spectator/company teams).

+**Flags**

+- `--contest-id`: Contest ID to use when reading from the API.
+Defaults to value of `contest_id` in `contest.yaml`.
+- `--post-freeze`: When given, the solve stats will include submissions from after the scoreboard freeze.

 ## `sort`